vstinner/notes/misc.rst

 * Get OpenIndiana Hipster Minimal Install DVD (64-bit x86)
 * https://www.openindiana.org/downloads/
+* Press ESC+2 to continue in the text installer.
+TAB can be used to move to the next field.
-* pkg install gnu-make gcc-14 gdb git
+* Install Pyhon dependencies: ``pkg install gnu-make gcc-14 gdb git``

 Linux keyboard shortcuts
 ========================